 These materials have either been adapted or already lend themselves well to online/independent study.
 Educators may also find creative ways to use the other Day of Mourning materials listed on this page.

-NEW in 2021: “What is the Day of Mourning?” available on Youtube
+NEW from 2021: “What is the Day of Mourning?” available on Youtube

 8 min. video explaining the significance of the Day of Mourning: BC Schools Project, for teachers and students